 According to the 2009 - 2011 American Community Survey median family income totaled $92,965, in inflation adjusted dollars up from $80,210 in 1999 and $70,035 in 1989.
 This represents an increase of 15.9% from 1999 and 32.7% from 1989 in inflation adjusted dollars.

-The U. S. Department of Housing & Urban Development estimates that the 2013 Boston area median income for a family of four is $94,400 per year and the 2009 - 2011 American Community Survey indicates that the national family median income was $62,112.
+The U. S. Department of Housing & Urban Development estimates that the 2013 Boston area median income for a family of four is $94,400 per year.
+The 2009 - 2011 American Community Survey indicates that the national family median income was $62,112.

 All figures adjusted to the 2011 level using the change in the Research Series Consumer Price Index for all urban wage earners (CPI-U-RS).

-According to the 2008 - 2010 American Community Survey 14.5% of all persons and 9.9% of all families had incomes below the poverty line, as defined by the U. S. Bureau of the Census, Current Population Survey.
+According to the 2009 - 2011 American Community Survey 14.5% of all persons and 9.9% of all families had incomes below the poverty line.
+Among families 14.5% of those with children under 18 and 35.2% of female headed families with children under 18 fell under the poverty line.

 The Census Bureau recorded 47,291 housing units while conducting the 2010 Census.